 Under Armour might be a smaller sportswear and sports equipment brand compared to Nike and Adidas but it has managed to make a mark in recent years thanks to its celebrity endorsements and sponsorship of sports events.
-This article explores and analyzes the industry and competitive positions of Under Armour using the Five Forces model of Michael E. Porter.
+This article discusses and analyzes the industry and competitive positions of Under Armour using the Five Forces model of Michael E. Porter.

 Analyzing Under Armour Using Porter’s Five Forces Model: A Look Into Its Industry and Competitive Positions